 The Arava Rabin Border Crossing is just a few kilometers north of Eilat.
-Our driver will pick you from your hotel or address in Eilat and you’ll transfer to the border crossing.
+Our driver will pick you from your hotel or address in Eilat and transfer you to the border crossing.
 When you arrive at the border you’ll meet your border assistant and be given a sticker.
 You’ll have two border assistants during this process, one on the Israeli side and another on the Jordanian side.

-Our assistant will walk with you up to the last point in Israel which is the exit from the duty free store at the border terminal.
+Our assistant will accompany you up to the last point in Israel which is the exit from the duty free store at the border terminal.
 After exiting the store, there is a short walk (200 meters or so), from the Israeli to Jordanian terminal.
-As you leave Israel, the assistant will call his Jordanian colleague to tell him that you are on the way over.
+As you leave Israel, the assistant will call his Jordanian colleague to tell him that you are on your way over.

 Our Jordanian border assistant will meet you at the entrance to Jordan, and guide you through the Jordanian side.
-Again, there might be a short wait whilst he takes cares of the bureaucratic matters, during which time he will usually guide you to sit under the shade.
-Don’t worry, the process is being taken care of, but a few minutes of patience might be required.
-Once the assistant returns, he’ll guide you through the passport control, and then out of the terminal to begin your tour.
+Again, there might be a short wait while he arranges bureaucratic matters.
+The assistant will then guide you through passport control, and then out of the terminal to begin your tour.

 The process of crossing from Israel to Jordan via the Arava (Rabin) Crossing, usually takes no longer than one hour, but delays do happen from time to time.
-Don’t worry if there’s a delay, we build extra time into the tours to make sure that we can ensure you still will enjoy the same amount of time in Petra.
-And for those who crossed a long time ago from Israel to Jordan, don’t worry, the process of crossing the border has improved greatly and long delays are no longer to be expected.
+For this reason, we build extra time into the tours to make sure that you still get the same amount of time in Petra.
+And for those who have nightmares from crossing into Jordan from Israel years ago, don’t worry, the process has greatly improved over the years and long delays are a thing of the past.

 Once you cross the border you’ll head straight to Petra for your tour of the site.
 More details about our tours from Eilat to Petra can be found here.
-Our tours to Petra depart daily from Eilat, and include the full border assistance service described here.
+Our tours to Petra depart daily from Eilat and include the full border assistance service described here.
 There is also an option to begin your tour in Tel Aviv or Jerusalem.